agiliq/agiliq-jekyll/_posts/2019-07-10-typescript-in-10-minutes.md

 # Why TypeScript ?
   - TypeScript is opensource.
-  - It simplifies the `javascript` code and speedup the development and debugging.
+  - It simplifies the `javascript` code and speed-up the development and debugging.
   - TypeScript gives us all the benefits of ES6 (ECMAScript 6), plus more productivity.
   - TypeScript helps us to avoid painful bugs that developers commonly run into when writing JavaScript by type checking the code.
   - TypeScript is a superset of ES3, ES5, and ES6.
 Hence, it supports all ES3, ES5, and ES6 features.